SYNTERGICA.COM

 Therefore, we could infer that consciousness is something that can evolve in ways that can be described and hence predicted.

 Now, let's take the first step to understanding what perception is.
 How is it possible that we can be aware of the things that are around us?
-As you might already have noticed, the main plot of our conscious experience is about being these sort of creatures that works under certain constraints to sustain themselves, these creatures move, react to their environment, they look for sources of energy, by digesting organic matter and expulsing what is no longer necessary, they also get inactive for a while to achieve some sort of biological benefit, and so many other interesting things, and I'm obviously talking about a big part of our daily routine, doing whatever we do, eating, going to the bathroom, and sleeping.
+As you might already have noticed, the main plot of our conscious experience is about being these sort of creatures that work under certain constraints to sustain themselves, these creatures move, react to their environment, they look for sources of energy, by digesting organic matter and expulsing what is no longer necessary, they also get inactive for a while to achieve some sort of biological benefit, and so many other interesting things, and I'm obviously talking about a big part of our daily routine, doing whatever we do, eating, going to the bathroom, and sleeping.
 It is quite clear that we are not mere spectators who just casually got a fancy window to the world.

 Perception has a purpose, which is behavior; to convert stimuli into responses.
 And let me tell you that perception is one of the most bizarre phenomena in the whole Universe.
 Before I move towards that part, we should know the difference between two alternative ways of thinking about perception, I'll figure out which of them is closest to be true, based upon evidence and speculation.